phurwicz/hover/docs/pages/tutorial/t2-bokeh-app.md

 ???+ tip "Pros & Cons"
     This inline Jupyter mode can integrate particularly well with your notebook workflow.
 For example, when your are (tentatively) done with annotation, the `SupervisableDataset` can be accessed directly in the notebook, rather than exported to a file and loaded back.

     The inline mode is highly recommended for local usage.
-However, with a remote Jupyter server, it has trouble loading JS libraries or accessing implicit `bokeh server` ports.
+    -   On the contrary, with a remote Jupyter server, it may have trouble displaying the plots.
+        -   this is due to failure of loading JavaScript libraries or accessing implicit `bokeh server` ports.

 ## **Option 2: Command Line**